Several post-secondary institutions provide resources and supports for Indigenous students, including financial assistance.

 Other opportunities include:

-- Indigenous Careers Award: valued at $2,000 per semester up to $4,000 per academic year to encourage Indigenous students to complete post-secondary studies that lead to high-demand careers in Alberta
+- Indigenous Careers Award: valued at $2,000 per semester up to $4,000 per academic year to encourage Indigenous peoples living in Alberta to pursue and complete post-secondary studies in certificate, diploma, applied degree and bachelor’s degree programs.

 What you need to apply